 Granville Street in downtown Vancouver is a popular cultural and entertainment hub and is home to beloved performance venues like the Commodore Ballroom and the Orpheum Theatre.
 The strip has been in a constant state of flux with several of its buildings and infrastructure showing signs of natural wear and tear.
-Now, a bold new proposal for the 800-Block aims to honour its eclectic character while creating larger, more diverse entertainment and commercial opportunities.
+The design for a bold new proposal for the 800-Block aimed to honour its eclectic character while creating larger, more diverse entertainment and commercial opportunities.

 Project Essentials